jelkinsiv/gpuHunter/README.md

 python setup.py install
 ```

-You'll also need to make it executable
+You'll also need to make it executable if you want to set this up as a cron job.
 ```buildoutcfg
 chmod +x
 ```